 In this episode of the , McKinsey senior partners Martin Hirt and Cindy Levy speak with communications director Sean Brown about their work on what distinguishes resilient companies from the rest.
-(For more conversations on the strategy issues that matter, Inside the Strategy Room podcast subscribe to the series on Apple Podcasts or Google Play.)
+You can listen to the episode on Inside the Strategy Room podcast Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: From McKinsey’s Strategy and Corporate Finance Practice, I’m Sean Brown, and welcome to Inside the Strategy Room.
 Today’s topic is resilience—while economic downturns are impossible to predict, it is never too early to start thinking about how to weather the next downturn—whenever it comes.
 I am joined today by Martin Hirt and Cindy Levy, two senior partners at McKinsey who have helped clients with this challenge and drove our recent work on corporate resilience.
 We are meeting at our annual CFO Forum, where they talked to global executives about how to build resilience for the future.
 Cindy and Martin, welcome.